 Managers, supervisors, project managers, team leaders, business owners, aspiring managers and supervisors, and anyone who manages the work of others.

-Jill Mueller, UWCPC, ACC, MS (Master of Science in Administrative Leadership, Adult Education, Human Resource and Workforce Development at UW‐Milwaukee) is the Learning Experience Designer and Coaching Coordinator at Darcy Luoma Coaching & Consulting.
-Previously, Jill worked as a Special Assistant to the President at UW System and as a trainer and assistant manager at Great Lakes Higher Education Guaranty Corporation.
-She received her Certified Professional Coaching Certificate from UW‐Madison and is an Associate Certified Coach (ACC) with the International Coach Federation.
+Jill Mueller, UWCPC, PCC, MS (Master of Science in Administrative Leadership, Adult Education, Human Resource and Workforce Development at UW‐Milwaukee) is the Vice President for Training and Learning Experiences at Darcy Luoma Coaching & Consulting.
+Throughout her career, Jill has worked in government, higher education, and college access.
+She received her Certified Professional Coaching Certificate from UW‐Madison and is a Professional Certified Coach (ACC) with the International Coach Federation.
+Most recently, Jill became a Certified Team Performance Coach through Team Coaching International and also completed the robust Organization and Relationship Systems Coaching (ORSC) training which focuses on relationship intelligence to assist teams to address their people problems.